10 Unique Places to Visit in Andalusia

 Caminito del Rey is an absolute must-visit if you're in the Malaga area.
 Even if you're not, it's considered one of the most unique places to visit in Spain, so it's worth a drive to.
 It was once considered to be the most dangerous walkway in the world, but now it's very secure and safe to walk around.
 It takes between 2-3 hours to walk the whole route, most of which is very easy and flat.
 Make sure you check the weather before visiting, because if it's too windy they will close the trail for safety reasons.
 Tickets cost €10, and sell out very quickly so make sure you book your ticket online in advance.
 There is a bus at the end of the trail that takes you back to the parking area, but it only takes cash so make sure you aren't caught out like we were.
 If you're planning a trip to Spain, add this one to your list.

 Sure white villages are really pretty, but have you every visited a blue village?
-Juzcar sits high in the mountains and is the world's first and only Smurf village.
+Juzcar sits high in the mountains and is also known as "La Aldea Azul".
 There isn't a lot to do here, so it's very easy to add to your southern Spain itinerary.
 The village was originally white, but was painted blue for the premiere of the first Smurfs movie, and they decided to keep it this colour as it became very popular with tourists.
-Juzcar is also a hub of activity for people wanting to go hiking or climbing in the area as well.
+Juzcar is also a hub of activity for people wanting to get out in nature.
+They have recently introduced a zip line and some new hiking routes which look incredible to try out.
 It's one of the more unusual locations in Spain, so if you have some free time you should definitely take a walk around here.
 You may even find a couple of Smurfs hanging around!

 5. El Torcal de Antequera